-Greg Spira, a principal with Oliver Wight, has a concentration of experience in Demand Management and Integrated Business Planning (IBP).
-Greg works with companies to implement lasting change by building organizational capability and developing high- performing teams.
-Greg navigates all levels and functions in an organization to overcome roadblocks and achieve success.
+Greg Spira, a principal with Oliver Wight, is an expert in Demand Management and Integrated Business Planning (IBP / S&OP).
+Greg works with companies to implement lasting change at all levels and across functions by building organizational capability and developing high-performing teams.
+Greg has written and co-authored many white papers on the subject of Demand Management and is an instructor of the Demand Management course.

-At BlackBerry, Greg was Director, Demand Management where he led a global team responsible for device forecasting.
-They navigated a rapidly evolving environment with long lead times, short product life cycles, evolving business models, and intense competition.
+At BlackBerry, Greg was Director, Demand Management where he led a global team responsible for planning smartphone sales.
+There he navigated a rapidly evolving environment with long lead times, short product life cycles, evolving business models, and intense competition.
 Greg established the rules of engagement between demand and supply, including time fences, consumption rules, and an abnormal demand process, clearly defining accountabilities for planning and execution.
 They eliminated chronic bias, driving down excess inventory by $300M and saving $50M per quarter in capacity under-utilization expense.

 Greg also held roles as a Controller and Information Technology Manager with a mid-sized retail fixture company.